create3000/x_ite/docs/_posts/components/Shaders/ComposedShader.md

 ComposedShader can contain multiple ShaderPart nodes in the *parts* field.

-## Description
+## Information

-### Hint
+### Hints

-- ComposedShader contains field definitions, IS/connect, and `<ShaderPart containerField='parts'/>` nodes.
+- ComposedShader contains field declarations and then corresponding IS/connect statements (if any), followed by <ShaderPart containerField='parts'/> nodes.
+- Apply default containerField='shaders' when parent node is Appearance.

 ### Warning

-- ComposedShader can contain field declarations, but no CDATA section of plain-text source code.
+- ComposedShader does not contain CDATA section of plain-text source code.
 All source programs are contained in child ShaderPart nodes.

 ## Example